afterthat97/cool-compiler/README.md

 Lexical analysis is the first phase of a compiler.
 The lexical analyzer breaks the source code into a series of tokens, and passes the data to the parser when it demands.

 Completed.
-Details can be found in this post: [Cool Compiler â Lexical Analysis](https://masterliu.net/archives/774)
+Details can be found in this post: [Cool Compiler - Lexical Analysis](https://masterliu.net/archives/774)